fshowalter/franksbooklog.com/content/reviews/0028-the-rules-of-attraction-by-bret-easton-ellis.md

 >
 > “Could you stop?
 I need cigarettes,” I said, checking my pockets.
 >
-> “Can I remind you that we have someone O.D.ing in the backseat?”
+> “Can I remind you that we have someone ODing in the backseat?”
 Donald said.
 >
 > Raymond was hunched over the wheel, looking worried, like he could use a cigarette and was seriously considering it.
 >